demmojo/poetry-generator-app/README.md

 ### Create systemd service unit file
 This will allow Ubuntu to automatically start uWSGI and serve our Flask application whenever the server boots.

+First, create the service file:

 ```
 sudo nano /etc/systemd/system/text-gen.service
 ```
+Copy the text in the file found in the directory 'files to be moved' and paste it.
+Make sure to change any values specific to your own project and server/PC directory paths.

 Make sure to start the service you have just created and allow it to run at startup:
 ```
 sudo systemctl start text-gen.service
 sudo systemctl enable text-gen.service
 ```

-Copy the text in the file found in the directory 'files to be moved' and paste it.
-Make sure to change any values specific to your own project and server/PC directory paths.

 ### Configure Nginx and place in the following directory: /etc/nginx/sites-available